New York Governor Andrew Cuomo proposes free tuition at state colleges

 Cuomo announced his proposal in Queens on Tuesday, alongside Senator Bernie Sanders who first advocated for free tuition during the 2016 presidential campaign.

+About 59% of students at New York's four-year colleges graduate with debt, according to The Institute for College Access and Success.
+On average, they are carrying $29,320 of debt.

-Cuomo said the program, called the Excelsior Scholarship, would begin this year.
+Cuomo said his proposed program, called the Excelsior Scholarship, would begin this year.

+If Cuomo succeeds, New York could be the first state to make tuition free at all public colleges and universities.
+Though other states, like Tennessee, have made community colleges tuition-free after President Obama made a push for a similar nationwide program in 2015.